osisoft/AVEVA-Adapter-BACnet-Docs/content/installation/install-pi-adapter-for-bacnet-using-docker.md

 The following procedures contain instructions on how to run the adapter inside a Docker container with different options enabled.

-### To run the Docker container with REST access enabled
+### Run the Docker container with REST access enabled

 To run the adapter inside a Docker container with access to its REST API from the local host, complete the following steps: